 - The Nuclear Planning Group provides the forum for consultation on NATO’s nuclear deterrence.

-NATO’s current nuclear policy is based on two public documents agreed by all 30 Allies:
+NATO’s current nuclear policy is based on two public documents agreed by all Allies:

 The fundamental purpose of NATO’s nuclear forces is for deterrence.
-Nuclear weapons are unique and the circumstances under which NATO might have to use nuclear weapons is extremely remote.
+Nuclear weapons are unique and the circumstances under which NATO might have to use nuclear weapons are extremely remote.
 Furthermore, any employment of nuclear weapons against NATO would fundamentally alter the nature of a conflict.

 Strategic nuclear forces

-The strategic forces of the Alliance, and particularly those of the United States, are the supreme guarantee of the security of the Allies.
+The strategic forces of the Alliance, and particularly those of the United States, are the supreme guarantee of the security of the Alliance.
 The independent strategic nuclear forces of the United Kingdom and France have a deterrent role of their own and contribute significantly to the overall security of the Alliance.
 These Allies’ separate centres of decision-making contribute to deterrence by complicating the calculations of any potential adversaries.
-In other words, should an adversary decide to attack NATO, they must not only contend with NATO’s decision-making, but also make a judgment about decision-making from the leaders of the United States, United Kingdom, and France.
+In other words, should an adversary decide to attack NATO, they must not only contend with NATO’s decision-making, but also make a judgment about decision-making from the leaders of the United States, the United Kingdom and France.

-NATO’s nuclear deterrence posture relies on nuclear weapons forward-deployed by the United States in Europe, as well as on the capabilities and infrastructure provided by Allies concerned.
-A number of NATO member countries contribute a dual-capable aircraft (DCA) capability to the Alliance.
+NATO’s nuclear deterrence posture also relies on the United States’ nuclear weapons forward-deployed in Europe, as well as on the capabilities and infrastructure provided by Allies concerned.
+A number of NATO countries contribute a dual-capable aircraft (DCA) capability to the Alliance.
 These aircraft are central to NATO’s nuclear deterrence mission and are available for nuclear roles at various levels of readiness.
-In their nuclear role, the aircraft are equipped to carry nuclear bombs in a conflict and personnel are trained accordingly.
+In their nuclear role, the aircraft are equipped to carry nuclear weapons in a conflict, and personnel are trained accordingly.